AlicenJoyHenning/limiric/README.md

 ```

-2. Isolate Immune Cells and Identify Damaged Cells
+2. Isolate immune cells
+If you have a sample where only the immune cells are of interest, include the following ```IsolateCD45```
-First, isolate the immune cells present in the sample, then identify damaged cells.
+parameter.
+This will isolate the immune cells present in the sample, then identify damaged cells.

 ```R
 SRR1234567 <- limiric(